youssefmahran/Aerial-Robotics-Lab/ROS1/MAVROS.md

 ./mav.sh
 ```

-## 4. Launching All Needed Terminals From a Single Script
+## 4. Launching All Needed Terminals From a Single Command

-Create a script that launches all needed terminals for autonomous flight
+Create a script that launches all needed terminals for autonomous flight (NOTE you need to create all needed scripts found in [Ardupilot Gazebo Plugin](Ardupilot__Gazebo_Plugin.md) and [QGroundControl Installation](QGroundControl_Installation.md) and the above MAVROS script)

 Open gedit to edit `sim.sh`
 ```bash